dropofwill/nlp-predicting-turn-types/README.md

 she/PRP often/RB uses/NNS it/PRP  vs. how/WRB often/RB does/VBZ she/PRP use/NN it?/PRP

-Features:

 Wh-\* tag in within the first 3 tokens of the sentence

 [am, is, are, was, were, have, had, has, do, does, did] within the first 3 tokens of the sentence, but not after a NN\* tag

 [can, could, may, might, must, shall, should, will, would] within the first 3 tokens of the sentence, but not after a NN\* tag

-*Features that won't be image content specific:*
+### Features that won't be image content specific:

 √ Syntactic features